sepstein22/computational_brain/README.md

    ```
 7. Visualize the results.

-For more complex implimentations (we do not recommend currently doing this, as it has poor runtime performance and some intermittent convergence issues):
+For more complex implementations (we do not recommend currently doing this, as it has poor runtime performance and some intermittent convergence issues):

 Follow steps 1-3: